camunda/camunda-docs-manual/content/installation/eclipse-plugin.md

 ## Requirements

 * We recommend to use Eclipse Indigo.
 The edition (32bit/64bit) must match your Java edition.
-* Please note that you cannot install the Activiti Designer and the camunda Modeler in the same Eclipse.
+* Please note that you cannot install the Activiti Designer and the Camunda Modeler in the same Eclipse.
 It will cause both designers to not work properly.
-* If you are using the fox-designer, please uninstall the fox-designer plugin before using the __camunda Modeler__.
+* If you are using the fox-designer, please uninstall the fox-designer plugin before using the **Camunda Modeler**.
 You can uninstall already installed plugins in the following menu: `Help` -> `Install New Software...` -> `What is already installed?`.

 ## Download